dfm/emcee/docs/tutorials/autocorr.rst

 a constant :math:`C \sim 5`.
-Sokal says that he finds this procedure to work well for chains longer than :math:`1000\,\tau_f`, but the situation is a bit better with emcee because we can use the parallel chains to reduce the variance and we’ve found that chains longer than about :math:`50\,\tau` are often sufficient.
+Sokal says that he finds this procedure to work well for chains longer than :math:`1000\,\tau_f`, but the situation is a bit better with emcee because we can use the parallel chains to reduce the variance and we've found that chains longer than about :math:`50\,\tau` are often sufficient.

 A toy problem
 -------------

-To demonstrate this method, we’ll start by generating a set of “chains” from a process with known autocorrelation structure.
-To generate a large enough dataset, we’ll use `celerite <http://celerite.readthedocs.io>`__:
+To demonstrate this method, we'll start by generating a set of "chains" from a process with known autocorrelation structure.
+To generate a large enough dataset, we'll use `celerite <http://celerite.readthedocs.io>`__:

 .. code:: python